lando/lando/docs/config/pantheon.md

 ---
-description: The best local development option for Drupal 7, Drupal 8 or WordPress sites running on Pantheon, get terminus and all the usual power tools plus awesome workflow automation.
+description: The best local development option for Drupal 7, Drupal 8 or WordPress sites running on Pantheon.
+Get Terminus and all the usual power tools plus awesome workflow automation.
 ---

 # Pantheon

 [Pantheon](https://pantheon.io) is a web development hosting platform for open-source Drupal and WordPress websites.
 It is an app-specific PaaS provider, sold on a monthly subscription basis, with several support tiers available.

-Lando provides a snazzy integration that
+Lando provides a snazzy integration that:

 * Closely mimics Pantheon's [stack, versions](https://pantheon.io/docs/platform/) and [environment](https://pantheon.io/docs/read-environment-config/) locally
 * Allows you to easily `pull` your Pantheon site down locally
 * Allows you to easily `push` your changes back to Pantheon
 * Installs `drush`, `terminus` and other power tools.

-However, in order to profit **you must** have an account and a site on Pantheon to be able to use this recipe.
-If you don't you can sign up [here](https://pantheon.io/register).
+However, in order to profit, **you must** have an account and a site on Pantheon to be able to use this recipe.
+If you don't, you can sign up [here](https://pantheon.io/register).

 You should also check out Pantheon's [local dev](https://pantheon.io/docs/local-development/) docs.